-After the microdrive unit is secured and the sampling tubes have been inserted, the helmet slides over top of the monkey's head.
-The PVC tube would be attached to the tether, but could slide along it and be removed for cleaning.
-The entire helmet device would be secured to the tether so that it can no longer slide along the tether.
+After the microdrive unit is secured and the sampling tubes have been inserted, the helmet will slide over the top of the monkey's head.
+The PVC tube will be attached to the tether, but can slide along it and be removed for cleaning.
+The entire helmet device will be secured to the tether so that it can no longer slide along the tether.